Deltares-research/sealevelmonitor/analysis/sealevelmonitor/sealevelanalysis.md

 }
 ```

-    FALSE [1] "PSMSL time series is up-to-date and is used for analysis"
+    FALSE [1] "The PSMSL time series is not complete.
+An attempt is made to complete the data using RWS DDL."

 ``` r
 # Get GTSM data from local file